risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-alter-materialized-view.md

   <link rel="canonical" href="https://docs.risingwave.com/docs/current/sql-alter-materialized-view/" />
 </head>

-Use the `ALTER MATERIALIZED VIEW` command to do the following operations on a materialized view：
+Use the `ALTER MATERIALIZED VIEW` command to do the following operations on a materialized view:

 + change the owner
 + change the schema